zimicjs/zimic/README.md

 If you plan to use [local interceptors](#local-http-interceptors) and run Zimic in a browser, you must first [initialize a mock service worker](#zimic-browser-init) in your public directory.
 After that, check out the [usage guide](#usage) and start mocking!

-## Examples

-Visit our [examples](./examples/README.md) to see how to use Zimic with popular frameworks and libraries!

 ## Usage